en9inerd/en9inerd.github.io/content/posts/a-short-story-about-my-professional-life.md

 aliases = ["2017/03/06/a-short-story-about-my-professional-life"]

 [taxonomies]
-tags = ["bio", "software enginnering"]
+tags = ["bio", "software engineering"]
 +++

-During a recent job interview, I was asked to share a brief account of "How did I fall in love with coding?"
-The question made me reflect on my journey, and while it may be a common tale, I believe it's worth documenting.
+During a recent job interview, I was asked to share a brief account of how I fell in love with coding.
+The question made me reflect on my journey, and while it may be a familiar story, I believe it's worth documenting.

-**A Glimpse into My Early Years:** My enthrallment with the IT industry began at a young age.
-From the age of seven, I was surrounded by the world of technology.
-I found it fascinating to research the inner workings of various devices, particularly the intricate components like CPUs and GPUs.
-This curiosity led me to tinker with hardware, starting with the ZX Spectrum and progressing to today's sophisticated systems.
-Remarkably, by the age of fourteen, I was already assembling my own PCs.
+**A Glimpse into My Early Years:** My interest in the IT industry began at a young age.
+From the age of seven, I was surrounded by technology and became curious about how different devices worked – especially the components like CPUs and GPUs.
+I started tinkering with hardware early on, from the ZX Spectrum to more modern systems.
+By the time I was fourteen, I was already assembling my own PCs.
 <!--more-->

-My father served as a profound inspiration.
-He was a seasoned assembler programmer, and watching him work ignited my passion for computers, their functionality, and the art of creating programs that could calculate and accomplish tasks.
+My father was a big inspiration.
+As a seasoned assembler programmer, his work sparked my fascination with computers and how programs could be written to perform specific tasks.

-As I progressed through school, my interest in programming languages grew.
-I dabbled in Turbo Pascal, Delphi, HTML, and CSS.
-By the time I turned seventeen, I was delving into front-end and back-end development, honing my skills in HTML, CSS, and venturing into PHP.
+As I moved through school, I began experimenting with programming languages.
+I tried out Turbo Pascal, Delphi, HTML, and CSS.
+By the time I was seventeen, I started working on both front-end and back-end development, focusing on HTML, CSS, and PHP.

-Instead of rushing into university after completing high school, I chose to take a year off to deliberate on my future path.
-During this time, I assisted a few daycare centers in developing their websites.
-I also delved into the world of Perl, researching and modifying exploits.
-It was during this year of exploration that it became evident – I had found my true calling in software development, and I reveled in the art of creating and innovating with computers.
+Instead of going straight to university after high school, I took a gap year to better understand what direction I wanted to take.
+During that time, I helped some daycare centers build websites and began learning Perl, including how to read and modify scripts.
+That year confirmed for me that software development was my true calling – I enjoyed solving problems and creating things through code.

-**Expanding My Professional Horizon:** As I embarked on my university journey, I pursued a degree in Computer Science.
-During my sophomore year, I had the role of a Technical Specialist, encompassing responsibilities such as system administration and the maintenance of access control systems.
+**Expanding My Professional Horizon:** When I started university, I chose to study Computer Science.
+In my sophomore year, I worked as a Technical Specialist, handling system administration and access control systems.

-Subsequently, I was involved in the testing of network equipment, specifically SoC RTL89xxC, based on OpenWrt and Octopus, at Angstrem-Telecom.
-Upon earning my master's degree from the Moscow Institute of Electronic Technology (MIET), I delved into the world of automating the physical design of integrated circuits.
+Later, I joined Angstrem-Telecom, where I tested network equipment like SoC RTL89xxC based on OpenWrt and Octopus.
+After earning my master’s degree from the Moscow Institute of Electronic Technology (MIET), I focused on automating the physical design of integrated circuits.

-Throughout my academic pursuit, I immersed myself in programming languages like C, C++, and Python, and delved into the implementation of algorithms for standard cell placement and routing.
-The culmination of my educational journey was marked by my Master's dissertation, which revolved around the implementation of a standard cell global placement tool utilizing a modified algorithm called "simulated annealing" in the realm of topological design.
+Throughout my studies, I worked extensively with programming languages like C, C++, and Python.
+I also implemented algorithms for tasks such as standard cell placement and routing in chip design.
+My Master's thesis focused on developing a global placement tool using a modified simulated annealing algorithm for topological design.

-Before my move to the United States, my life and profession were twisted around with the IT industry.
-This narrative encapsulates my unwavering passion for coding, which has guided my career path and continues to fuel my dedication to the world of software engineering.
+Before moving to the United States, my life and work were deeply connected with the IT industry.
+This journey has shaped who I am today – a passionate software engineer driven by curiosity, creativity, and a desire to build things that matter.